How the US and Iran compete to fuel Lebanon | DW | 23.09.2021

 Lebanon has had an issue in the energy sector since the end of the civil war in 1990.
 For decades, the political class has developed no long-term plans in the energy sector to satisfy market demand.

-The Iran-Hezbollah initiative to supply fuel to the country won't be enough to satisfy the country's demand for a long time, although Lebanese may breathe a sigh of relief in the immediate term.
+The Iran-Hezbollah initiative to supply fuel won't be enough to satisfy the country's demand for a long time, although Lebanese may breathe a sigh of relief in the immediate term.

 Meanwhile, the US proposals are still being negotiated.
 It may take several months before they make any difference.